kubeflow/pipelines/components/aws/sagemaker/train/README.md

 checkpoint_config | Dictionary of information about the output location for managed spot training checkpoint data | Yes | Dict | | {} |
 tags | Key-value pairs to categorize AWS resources | Yes | Dict | | {} |

-Notes :
-* The parameters, data_location_1 through 8, is intended to be used for inputting the S3 URI outputs from previous steps in the pipeline, for example, from a Ground Truth labeling job.
-Otherwise, the S3 data location can be specified directly in the channels parameter.

 ## Output
 Stores the Model in the s3 bucket you specified